 To learn more about how you can achieve darker, fuller, and longer lashes with Latisse, contact Dr. Kato today!

-Latisse® is one of the most popular feature enhancing products on the market.
-Latisse lengthens, fills and darkens your eyelashes.
+Latisse® is one of the most popular cosmetic products on the market.
+Latisse lengthens, fills, and darkens your eyelashes.
 Most patients see amazing results in just a few weeks or months.

 Latisse comes in a small bottle with a supply of sterile, one-time-use applicators.
 The liquid should be brushed onto the upper eyelash line carefully.
-It naturally transfers to your lower eyelids as you blink, and it should never be applied there.
-You also need to be careful when applying Latisse because it can promote hair growth on any section of skin that it touches regularly.
+It naturally transfers to your lower eyelids as you blink, and it should never be applied there directly.
+You also need to be careful when applying Latisse, as it can promote hair growth on any section of skin that it touches regularly.

-When you talk to our facial cosmetic specialists at Aesthetic Art in Palm Desert for a Latisse prescription, we will help you better understand the application process.
-After an extended period of using the product, we may also recommend you begin a maintenance phase in which applications occur every other day.
+When you consult with Dr. Maya Kato at Aesthetic Art for a Latisse prescription in Palm Desert, she can help you better understand the application process.
+After a period of using the product, we may also recommend a maintenance phase in which applications occur every other day.